MCF-x-Course-Hero/pomodoro-timer/planning/project_proposal.md

   - A research fact or two on the benefit of pomodoro.
   - How to use the pomodoro technique.

+6. Task/Session History:
+  - display tasks marked as complete/incomplete by the user
+  - display work/break session history by the user seperated by days.

 ## Related Work

 What similar apps and websites?
 How will your project stand out from these other websites?